mindsdb/mindsdb/mindsdb/integrations/handlers/aqicn_handler/README.md

 Use the established connection to query your database:

+To get air quality metrics based on your location:

 ~~~~sql
 SELECT * FROM mindsdb_aqicn.air_quality_user_location;
 ~~~~

+To get air quality metrics based on city:

 ~~~~sql
 SELECT * FROM mindsdb_aqicn.air_quality_city where city="Bangalore";
 ~~~~

+The `city` column is mandatory in the above query.

+To get air quality metrics based on coordinates:

 ~~~~sql
 SELECT * FROM mindsdb_aqicn.air_quality_lat_lng where lat="12.938539" AND lng="77.5901";
 ~~~~

+The `lat` and `lng` columns are mandatory in the above query.

+To get air quality metrics based on station name:

 ~~~~sql
 SELECT * FROM mindsdb_aqicn.air_quality_station_by_name where name="bangalore";
 ~~~~

+The `name` column is mandatory in the above query.